jumakki/esphome-ensto/README.md

         unit_of_measurement: '°C'
         icon: mdi:home-thermometer-outline

-Then add 2 dummy sensors for calculating differences
+Then add 2 dummy sensors for calculating temperature differences.
+First one calculates difference between room temperature from external sensor and target temperature.
+Second one calculates the value we need to send to the ESPHome for setting the boost.

     sensor:
       - platform: template